SoftUni-Internal/interactive-content/EN/01-Arrays/00-Lesson-Intoduction.md

 **1. Definition**

-- What is an Array?
+- What is an Array

 **2. Operations**